emmyclau/CarND-Vehicle-Detection/README.md

 I tried different color spaces, such as, HLS, HSV, YCrCb and found that YCrCb generated the best result when i tried using the trained model to detect vehicles in the test images.
 Also, I tested 0,1,2 and 'All' HOG channels and found that 0 performed the worst.
 1 & 2 performed well with the validation set with accuracy > 0.98 but bad when detecting vehicles in the test images.
 "All" performed good with the validation set with accuracy = 0.9575 but very well when detecting vehicles in the test images.

-Here are the HOG parameters to generate the HOG features:
+Here are the HOG parameters I used to generate the HOG features:

 ```
 color_space = 'YCrCb' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb